Swinject/Swinject/Documentation/DIContainer.md

 ## Registration with Arguments in a DI Container

 The factory closure passed to the `register` method can take arguments that are passed when the service is resolved.
 When you register the service, the arguments can be specified after the `Resolver` parameter.
-Note that if the resolver is not use it can be given as `_` as in the following example (this is practice in  Swift):

 ```swift
 container.register(Animal.self) { _, name in